Coronavirus Has Now Spread To All Regions Of Mainland China

 "Person-to-person transmission has been seen in at least 3 countries outside China — Japan, Vietnam and Germany," WHO Director-General Tedros Adhanom Ghebreyesus said via Twitter on Thursday.

-The WHO held an emergency session about the virus Thursday, its second such meeting in as many days as it weighs whether to designate the coronavirus outbreak a global health emergency.
+WHO held an emergency session about the virus Thursday, its second such meeting in as many days as it weighs whether to designate the coronavirus outbreak a global health emergency.

 The U.S. State Department is arranging further evacuation flights for Americans caught in Wuhan's virtual lockdown, with the U.S. Embassy in Beijing saying additional flights are tentatively set for Monday.

-Roughly 200 Americans were brought to California on Wednesday, on a flight that included diplomats and their families.
+About 200 Americans were brought to California on Wednesday, on a flight that included diplomats and their families.
 The new flights will have "capacity for private U.S. citizens on a reimbursable basis," the State Department says.

 Nearly 82,000 people were under medical observation in China out of concern that they might have the virus, the Chinese Center for Disease Control and Prevention says.

 There are now more than 7,700 confirmed cases of the coronavirus in China, where the illness has killed 170 people.
-The majority of the cases are in Wuhan's Hubei province.
+The majority of the cases are in Hubei province, where Wuhan is the capital.
 But at least 13 other Chinese provinces have confirmed 100 or more cases of people who have the coronavirus.

 Announcing Russia's decision to close its land border with China, Prime Minister Mikhail Mishustin said Thursday that the new restrictions will take effect Friday.
 Saying the well-being of the Russian people is his top priority, Mishustin said the temporary closures are the result of special circumstances created by the deadly illness.